ivan-prats/ivan-adonis-v6-blog/README.md

 It's written in Typescript because:

-- it's typed and I love me some types (eventhough it does not offer a hard typing check at runtime)
+- it's typed and I-love-me-some-types (eventhough it does not offer a hard typing check at runtime)
 - I like it and it's my personal website

 But for a blog I could have chosen to do it in virtually any language I wanted to.